Challenge Cup | Rules

-2.2 Four points for a win, two points for a draw.
+2.4 Four match points for a win, two match points for a draw.
 A bonus point will be awarded to a club scoring four or more tries and to a club losing by seven points or fewer.

-(b) If two clubs in the same pool are equal on match points at the end of the pool stage, their ranking will be determined by the results of the two matches played between the relevant clubs as follows:
+If two or more clubs are equal on match points, their ranking will be determined as follows: